Journal

 This page is designed to record significant events in my artistic career, in a journal format.
 Each event is headed by the date (or approximate date), and a paragraph describing a specific event, decision or new insight.

-2022/12/23: Resurgence of Interest in Drawing
+December 2022: Resurgence of Interest in Drawing

 I owned an Apple iPad (9”) for about a year, having gotten it for navigation during my road trips to the Southwest.
 I had been doing landscape photography since 2004, with the purpose of gathering material for paintings.
 I soon became hooked on digital photography, and for almost the next 18 years didn’t do any drawing or painting.
 I stopped going to my weekly life drawing workshops and spent many hours editing and organizing my photos with Adobe Photoshop.